 Is using whitening strips safe for your teeth?

-No, using strips, like Crest Whitestrips, hasn't been shown to be harmful to teeth.
+Using whitening strip products, such as Crest Whitestrips®, has not been shown to be harmful to teeth.

 One disadvantage of using whitening strips is that they can only be used to treat your front teeth.

-This issue won't be a problem for most people.
-But in the case where a person has a really broad smile, the fact that their front teeth have been lightened and their back ones have not may create a situation where their smile simply doesn't as nice as it could.
+This issue isn't likely a problem for most people.
+But in the case where a person has a really broad smile, the fact that their front teeth have been whitened and their back ones have not may cause a mismatch that is obvious.